 Premium Color vs. Firsts and Seconds

-Trees are alive.
-They have insect parasites, fungi, plant viruses and bacteria, they catch cold (okay . . .
+Trees are alive - They have insect parasites, fungi, plant viruses and bacteria, they catch cold (okay . . .
 I'm not sure they catch cold), sometimes get sick, sometimes they die.
-When they are old, the wood shows all of the history of the plant: dry periods, wet periods, fires, insect blooms, and any number of other insults to their growth and development.
+When they are mature, the wood shows all of the history of the plant: dry periods, wet periods, fires, insect blooms, and any number of other insults to their growth and development.

-Which should you buy?
-Here's my best answer: in 6-12 months you usually won't be able to tell the difference.
-The premium sets are really beautiful, but people who take the blocks out and inspect them all for "pretty," or "smooth," are overthinking.
+Which to Buy - Which should you buy?
+Here's my best answer: in 6-12 months you may not be able to tell the difference.
+The premium sets are really beautiful, but people who take the blocks out and inspect them all for "pretty," or "smooth," are over-thinking the present and under-thinking the future.
+The blocks are headed for abuse.
 Blocks are a roughhouse toy for a roughhouse environment - more like a box of bolts than a feather boa.
-Frankly, the best target for a nice set of blocks is a 7 year old boy or girl who loves tools.
-They get banged about, handled with dirty hands, left outside, thrown out the second story window on a parachute.
+Frankly, the best target for a nice set of blocks is a 7 year old boy or girl who loves tools like hammers.
+They get banged about, handled with dirty hands, left outside, thrown out the second story window on a parachute, stacked up in towers and then knocked down again.
 They're tough; they can take it.
-They last forever despite all the abuse.
+They last forever despite all the mayhem.
 But they will show this history on the surface and the only way to keep them pristine is to avoid playing with them.
 We make them out of Hard Maple so they will trooper-on through rough play and shrug off the abuse, not so people can sit around and admire them.
+So I tend to fancy first and seconds.
 Then again - if you want Premium Color blocks - the difference in price isn't that great.
 For about 10% more you get a creamy even color.